Issues with data accuracy and consistency exist across all businesses and can result in minor disturbances and substantial business complications.

 Several factors impact the integrity of the data stored in a database, including:

-Entering or managing data manually increases the chances of errors, duplications, or deletion.
-Often, the entered data fails to follow the apt protocol or the errors in manual entry can extend to the execution of processes, hence corrupting the results.
+Manual data entry increases the chances of errors, duplications, or deletion.
+Often, the entered data fails to follow the apt protocol or the errors in the manual entry can extend to the execution of processes, hence corrupting the results.
 All these issues put data integrity at risk.

 A transfer error occurs if the data is not successfully transferred from one site within a database to another.
 These errors usually occur when a data item exists in the target table but is absent from the source table within a relational database.